Get ready ‘for real combat’ President Xi tells Chinese forces

 Meanwhile, Xi said that China will resolutely defend its territorial sovereignty, maritime rights and interests, and strive to maintain stability in neighboring areas, state media said.

-In August, after then-Speaker Nancy Pelosi visited Taiwan, China conducted missile strikes on targets in the seas around Taiwan and sent warships and warplanes over the median line of the Taiwan Strait.
+In August, after then US Speaker Nancy Pelosi visited Taiwan, China conducted missile strikes on targets in the seas around Taiwan and sent warships and warplanes over the median line of the Taiwan Strait.
 It also fired missiles over the island that landed in Japan’s exclusive economic zone in a significant escalation.

 Recently, China quarrelled with the United States, claiming several times that a U.S. destroyer has operated in its territorial waters around the South China Sea.